Last Updated on

-- A large number of restrictions or too many limitations – in this case the tantrum is an act of rebelllion.
+- A large number of restrictions or too many limitations – in this case, the tantrum is an act of rebelllion.

 Do Toddlers Throw Tantrums on Purpose?

 Since a tantrum is a probable way of expression of frustration in younger children, they are rarely thrown on purpose or with an agenda.
-As parents, if you give into your child’s tantrums regularly, they could form a habit and can continue.
+As parents, if you give in to your child’s tantrums regularly, they could form a habit and can continue.
 Older children may throw tantrums as a part of their behaviour if parents have allowed them to get away with it in the past.
-However, kids generally do not plan to create a scene or embarrass parents.
+However, kids generally do not plan to create a scene or embarrass their parents.

-How to Avoid Toddler Tantrums?
+How to Avoid Toddler Tantrums

 Although there may not be a guaranteed method to keep your child away from tantrums, they can be reduced by encouraging positive behaviour.
 Here are a few tips:

 - Promote the maximum use of words: Kids can understand more words than they can actually express so encourage them to speak.
-A child who isn’t speaking at all or clearly enough can be taught sign language that can replace words of daily needs like want; more, tired, hungry, drink etc. Helping a child to convey his actions into words can reduce his need to through tantrums.
+A child who isn’t speaking at all or clearly enough can be taught sign language that can replace words of daily needs like want; more, tired, hungry, drink, etc. Helping a child to convey his actions into words can reduce his need to through tantrums.

 - Praise good behaviour: When your child does a good thing or behaves well, it is time to praise him.
 Extra attention will enhance similar behaviour in the future.
 When your kid shares his toys or food with another child or carries out small tasks, tell them how proud you are of his behaviour and action.

-How to Handle Toddler Temper Tantrums?
+How to Handle Toddler Temper Tantrums

 - Induce laughter: Try to make your child laugh when he begins to throw a tantrum.
 By triggering laughter, the brain releases feel-good chemicals in the body and reduces stress.
 Act in a silly way so that your child is momentarily distracted from his tantrum.
-If your child says no to his daily milk, make a mooing sound and imitate a cow asking him to drink it up.
+If your child says no to his daily glass of milk, make a mooing sound and imitate a cow asking him to drink it up.
 Pick up a banana and pretend to make a call to his friend or a grandparent.
 The sillier, the better.